OpenEnergyPlatform/oeo-extended/CONTRIBUTING.md

 # Development

-## How to contribute a concept by composition from existing concepts (oeox-concept) ?
+## How to contribute a concept by composition from existing concepts (OEOX-concept) ?

 **The following guidelines are in place until a GUI on the OEP is launched.**